haimengsong/windz/README.md

 # Windz
-Windz is an mobile application that allows Android mobile devices in the local network to share any kind of files with much higher transfer speed and data security.
+Windz is an mobile application that allows Android mobile devices in the local network to share files of any kinds with high transfer speed and with data security.

 # Features
 1. Radar Search Screen